irfandre/keylink/README.md

 `git clone https://github.com/irfandre/keylink.git`

-Open google chrome and go to `manaage extension` via settings or by entering the below in address bar.
+Open google chrome and go to `manage extension` via settings or by entering the below in address bar.

 `chrome://extensions/`